nunoya-yuma/blabot/examples/README.md

 # optional)
 # Input/Output can be confirmed by minicom, and other tools.
 # e.g)
-minicom -D /tmp/ttyV1 # Exit: ctrl+a -> x
+sudo apt install minicom # if minicom is not installed in your environment minicom -D /tmp/ttyV1 # Exit: ctrl+a -> x
 ```